-Horry County, SC — Two women, who were mental health patients under the care of Horry County, have tragically been killed while in police custody as they were being moved to a different facility on Tuesday.
+Horry County, SC — Two women, who were mental health patients under the care of Horry County, were tragically killed while in police custody as they were being moved to a different facility on Tuesday.
 They were chained in the back of a police van and drowned after the van drove into flood waters.

 While original reports claimed that the women were inmates, it was later clarified that they were actually patients.